NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 ***********************

 Gaea users are provided with many pre-installed software packages and scientific libraries.
-To facilitate this, environment management tools are used to handle necessary changes to the shell.
+Environment management tools are used to handle necessary changes to the shell.

-Please refer to the `HPE Cray Programming Environment`_ documentation for more specifics than what is included in this guide.
+Please refer to the `HPE Cray Programming Environment`_ documentation for specifics.

 .. _gaea-environment-modules: